What’s the best piece of car advice you’ve ever been given?

 Whenever I was in the market for a new car, Dad would point me toward safe and reliable Commodores, Falcons, Camrys and the like; but I would always resist, citing the increased cost of fuel for a larger engine as the key reason.

 Patiently, my Dad would point out that many of those larger cars actually had better fuel economy.

-Even moreso, he’d highlight the ready availability of affordable parts, and that these were likely to save me more money that the few cents in fuel I’d save in my short daily commute.
+Even more, he’d highlight the ready availability of affordable parts, and that these were likely to save me more money than the few cents in fuel I’d save in my short daily commute.

 I didn’t really listen (my Toyota 86 and its 2L engine is the largest I’ve ever owned), but it was good advice nonetheless.

 Interestingly, a straw poll among my friends reveals many of their parents and mentors offered this same advice.

 This advice also came at a time early in my driving career, and while I was putting in the hours at an entry level job while studying and working my way up in my career.